Consistent Direct Time-of-Flight Video Depth Super-Resolution: Results on Public Dataset

 We show qualitative comparisons in Fig.~\ref{fig:qualitative} (a).
 Video processing networks achieve much higher depth qualities compared to the per-frame baselines, especially in fine structures, such as chair arms and thin pillows (better visualized in the zoomed-in bounding boxes).
 It is evident that fusing information in multiple frames alleviates the spatial ambiguity in processing, since there is high probability that a fine structure not visible in one frame appears in one of its neighboring frames.

-\textbf{Replica Dataset Evaluation.} Replica is a real-world captured indoor 3D dataset.
-It provides realistic scene textures with high quality geometry.
-We show the cross-dataset generalization of our networks to Replica dataset in Table~\ref{tab:quantitative}, second column.
+\textbf{Replica Dataset Evaluation.} Replica is a real-world captured indoor 3D dataset with realistic scene textures and high quality geometry.
+We use the same data synthesize pipeline to generate low-resolution dToF data from the ground truth depth and RGB image.
+We show the cross-dataset generalization of our networks (without fine-tuning) to Replica dataset in Table~\ref{tab:quantitative}, second column.
 Since ground truth optical flow is unavailable in the Replica dataset, we do not evaluate the temporal metric.
 We also show qualitative comparisons in Fig.~\ref{fig:qualitative} (b).

 \textbf{Temporal Stability.} We also visualize the temporal stability in Fig.~\ref{fig:x-t}, with x-t slices of the estimated depth map.
 Per-frame processing introduces significant temporal jittering, visualized as noisy/blurred artifacts on the x-t slice.
 Both DVSR and HVSR has clean x-t slices, demonstrating their high temporal stabilities, while HVSR further reveals fine structures invisible in DVSR predictions.
-Please refer to the supplementary video for better temporal visualizations.
+Please refer to the supplementary video or project page for better temporal visualizations.